Guide to Filing Financial Statements for Singapore Business Owners

 For other non-listed companies, they will file within 7 months after the financial year end.

-Note that annual returns can only be filed:
+Note that annual returns can be filed only:

 - For companies required to hold an AGM: After an AGM has been held (where the financial statements will be presented during the AGM)